brandonhenricks/XperienceCommunity.AspNetCore.HealthChecks/README.md

 ### SitePresentationHealthCheck

 The `SitePresentationHealthCheck` class is an implementation of the `IHealthCheck` interface.
 It is responsible for checking the health of the site presentation configuration in an ASP.NET Core application.

+### SitePresentationHealthCheck

+The `StagingTaskHealthCheck` class is an implementation of the `IHealthCheck` interface.
+It is responsible for checking the health of staging tasks in a Kentico Xperience CMS application.

 ### WebFarmHealthCheck